 Another November 2018 study in Neurology discovered that a high-stress lifestyle could lead to memory loss and brain shrinkage before the age of 50.

 And, like alcohol, stress doesn't help your waistline either.
-Those who suffer from long-term stress are more likely to have obesity, according to a February 2017 study in Obesity.
+Those who have long-term stress are more likely to have obesity, according to a February 2017 study in Obesity.
 The main culprit is cortisol, a stress-induced hormone that can encourage your body to hold onto fat.

 Read more: 8 Ways to Beat Stress-Induced Belly Fat